Prescription Prices Are Wild: Check GoodRx Before You Pay Full Price New offer

 - Ask about transferring.
 If another pharmacy has a better price, the new pharmacy may be able to transfer the prescription for you.

 GoodRx is a savings tool, not medical advice.
-Do not change, skip, or replace a medication just because of price.
-If cost is a problem, ask your doctor or pharmacist about safe lower-cost options, generics, or pharmacy alternatives.
+Do not change, skip, split, or replace a medication just because of price.
+If cost is a problem, ask your doctor or pharmacist about safe lower-cost options, generics, pharmacy alternatives, or assistance programs.

 More Ways to Cut Everyday Costs

-If you are looking for more simple ways to save money, these pages can help:
+If you are looking for more practical ways to save money, these OFree pages can help:

 The Simple Idea

 Before you fill a prescription, check the price.
-GoodRx can help you compare nearby pharmacies and find coupons that may save you money, sometimes even more than using insurance.
+GoodRx can help you compare nearby pharmacies and find coupons that may save you money, sometimes even more than using insurance for that fill.

-If you are new to GoodRx, the free discount card and $5 Mastercard Prepaid Card offer make it an easy first try.
-A quick price check could help you avoid overpaying for a prescription you already need.
+If you are new to GoodRx, the free discount card and potential $5 Prepaid Mastercard reward make it an easy first try.
+The bigger win is simple: spend one minute comparing prices before you pay, because prescription pricing should not get to surprise you at the counter.